Vet your visitors before inviting them in.

 What anti-malware tools do

-Anti-malware scanners look at the contents of the files on your system to see if they have what look to be viruses or not.
+Anti-malware scanners look at the contents of the files on your system to see if they have what appear to be viruses or not.
 The files don’t have to be installed or running; they just have to be accessible to the scanner.
 You can and should scan that file before you run it.

 What to do?